 ‘Incognito?
 But who?'
 Bonheur asked with persistency.

 ‘That is the veracious mystery Bonheur.
-But, we shall soon discover that fact’, I replied.
+But, we shall soon discover that fact’.

-‘What does this African have to do with the murders Detective Crow?'
+‘What does this African have to do with the murders Inspector Crow?'
 Bonheur enquired.

 ‘I know it may not make any practical sense, but it does, when you think of the incentive that could impel this man to murder, such as the fact that he is originally from Kamerun, a German colony presently’, I opined.